“Uncanny Annie is eccentric, opinionated, but most importantly… she’s never boring!”

-One of Annie’s greatest appeals to the people that follow her is that she is outspoken, and has always “walked the talk.”
+One of Annie’s greatest appeals to the people that follow her is that she is outspoken, and she tries to “walk the talk.”

-Annie is a strong LGTBQI+ ally.
+Annie is part of LGTBQI+ community but as she has is a monogamous, opposite sex relationship, she sees her role as more of an “ally.”
 Growing up in a rural town, she knew more need to be done for the LGBTQI+ rural community and their mental health.
 Annie believes strongly in “nothing about us without us”, so teamed up with the organisation Gay?
 That’s OK! to create a Football Pride game in her old home town of Hamilton, to address the issues facing the local LGBTQI+.
 Two of the strongest VFL Women’s teams (Melbourne University and Darebin Falcons) played on the day.
 The day was a huge success and only a few weeks later, Trans teen, Mei Flavel, credited the day as being one of the reasons she was able to “come out” and live her life authentically.

 Annie was also invited by Australian Marriage Equality to attend their Melbourne press conferences to encourage Australians to “vote yes.”

-Annie was also the 2017 Pram Jam Ambassador, which to raises awareness and funds for research into helping babies born premature, and preventingstillbirth.
-Annie and her prematurely born twins (aged 4), rode their bikes the distance between their home and the hospital (28km) for the organisation.
+Annie was also the 2017 Pram Jam Ambassador, an organisation created to raise awareness and funds for research into helping babies born premature, and preventing stillbirth.
+Annie and her prematurely born twins (aged 4 at the time), rode their bikes the distance between their home and the hospital (28km) for the organisation.
 The campaign was a huge success raising over $100, 000, and Annie and her daughters raised nearly $10,000.

 Annie frequently posts on social media about the things she cares about.
 This is at the very core of the work she does.
-Currently Annie is particularly passionate about the success of the AFLW (the new Australian Women’s Football League), animal welfare (adopting animals, veganism) and being a good ally to the Aboriginal community.
+Currently Annie is particularly passionate about the success of the AFLW (the new Australian Women’s Football League), animal welfare (adopting animals, veganism), closing offshore refugee detention camps, and being a good ally to the Aboriginal community.